-During 2023, LES had a participation contract in one existing NPPD coal-fired power plant that provided for an entitlement of 8% (109 MW) of the output of the GGS power plant (nominally rated 1,365-MW).
+During 2024, LES had a participation contract in one existing NPPD coal-fired power plant that provided for an entitlement of 8% (109 MW) of the output of the Gerald Gentleman Station (GGS) power plant (nominally rated 1,365-MW).

 LES is responsible for its respective participating interests in GGS capital additions and improvements.
 LES recognizes its share of capital acquisition costs and debt service payments, as power costs in the period the costs are billed, except costs approved for deferral under GASB Codification Section Re10, Regulated Operations.
-Fixed cost payments under the agreement are on a participation basis whether the plant is operating or operable.
+Fixed cost payments under the agreement are on made on a participation basis, whether the plant is operating or operable.

 The participation contract for GGS continues until the facilities are removed from commercial operation or the final maturity occurs on the related debt incurred by NPPD to finance the facilities, whichever occurs last.
-The payments to NPPD under this contract, including capital additions and improvements, debt service payments, fixed costs and credits, were \$8,005,000 in 2023.
+The payments to NPPD under this contract, including capital additions and improvements, debt service payments, fixed costs and credits, were \$7,720,000 in 2024.
 Through the participation contract, LES may be required to pay costs associated with compliance of environmental regulations for GGS.